I first traveled to the United States of America four years ago, and I liked it so much that I've been back every year since.

 “Tipping.
 I just don't get it.”

-I think this would be top of the list for many foreigners from all over the world, who are or have traveled through the United States.
+I think this would be top of the list for many foreigners worldwide who have traveled through the United States.

 “Why is everything here so much cheaper than in my country?”